Mougli1/Simulation/README.md

 # Cryptography Simulation Project

 ## Overview
-This program is a cryptography application developed by Group G10D.
+This program is a cryptography application developed by Merbouche Mouloud.
 It showcases the implementation of various cryptography algorithms including RSA, Elliptic Curve Cryptography (ECC), Fernet encryption, Quantum Key Distribution, and the Vigenère Cipher.

 ## Final Score
 The project was awarded a final grade of 19/20.